DaryeDev/LootsTools/docs/docs/cards/advCards/index.md

 ## Examples

-*Advanced Cards*, despite it's name, doesn't need to be very complex.
+*Advanced Cards*, despite it's name, don't need to be very complex.

 Let's see some example *Advanced Cards*: